 Notice of Sale

-- if the lender intends to sell the car at a public auction, it must notify you of the time, date and location of the auction (this gives you the opportunity to bid on the property or bring your own bidders)
+- if the lender intends to sell the car at a public auction, it must notify you of the time, date, and location of the auction (which allows you to bid on the property or bring your own bidders)

-a description of how you can obtain an explanation of how the proceeds of the sale are applied to your debt obligation
+- how you can get an explanation of how the proceeds of the sale are applied to your debt obligation

-a description of how you can obtain an explanation of how the lender calculated your debt obligation, and
+- how you can get an explanation of how the lender calculated your debt obligation, and

-If the car is sold, the lender must provide you with an accounting of how the proceeds of the sale were applied against your debt.
+If the car is sold, the lender must explain how the sale proceeds were applied against your debt.
 Most states allow the lender to apply the sale proceeds as follows, in this order:

-reasonable costs and expenses of repossessing, storing, and disposing of the vehicle, along with reasonable attorney fees (if the loan agreement allows them), and
+- reasonable costs and expenses of repossessing, storing, and disposing of the vehicle, along with reasonable attorneys' fees (if the loan agreement allows them), and

 If the sale amount doesn't cover the loan balance and costs.
-If the amount of the sale is not sufficient to cover all of these items, then you owe what is called a deficiency balance.
+If the sale amount isn't sufficient to cover all of these items, then you owe what's called a "deficiency balance."
 The creditor must notify you of the amount of that deficiency.
-Normally, if you don't pay the deficiency, the creditor may take further action, such as suing you for the balance.
-(To learn how the car loan lender can collect the deficiency, see our How Creditors Collect topic area.)
+Typically, if you don't pay the deficiency, the creditor may take further action, such as suing you for the balance.

-If there is a surplus.
-If the creditor recovers more than what's owed on the obligation from the sale, then there is a surplus balance.
-The creditor must give you an accounting of the surplus and pay it to you.
-There is one exception: If you there is a co-signor and the loan agreement gives the co-signor rights to the surplus, the creditor must pay the surplus to the co-signor.
+If the sale results in a surplus.
+If the creditor recovers more than you owed, the extra money is called a "surplus balance."
+The creditor must give you an accounting of the surplus and pay it to you, subject to one exception: If you have a co-signor and the loan agreement gives the co-signor rights to the excess, the creditor must pay the surplus to the co-signor.
 But surpluses aren't common in car repossession sales because a vehicle is typically worth much less than what's owed on the loan contract.

 Getting Information About Repossession Notices in Your State

-To find information about repossession laws and notices in your state, you can do some research on your own (visit Nolo’s Legal Research area), contact your state attorney general office or state consumer protection agency (seeState Consumer Protection Offices to find yours), or consult with a local attorney.
+To find information about repossession laws and notices in your state, you can do some research on your own, contact your state attorney general's office or state consumer protection agency, or consult with a local attorney.